 Modern medicine and the holistic approach are slowly starting to come together.
 People still depend on doctors, but they are also relying more on diet, exercise, and herbal remedies as a way to prevent and reduce severity of sickness and disease.

-Herbal medicines work differently than drugs.
 Herbs are nutritional substances that help promote healthy bodies.
 There is an old herbal saying, “One month of healing for every year of the problem.”
 As an example, If a patient has been suffering from acne for three years, it will probably take three months to get clear skin.

 When using herbal remedies, many times the condition worsens before getting better.
 Just like another old saying, “It is darkest just before the dawn.”
 During healing, poisons and toxins are released into the system and must be flushed away before the patient will feel better.
 Herbal healing takes time.

-Herbs work best when combined with a good diet.
 That means lots of fresh fruit, colorful vegetables, whole grains, and clean water should be consumed every day.
 It is hard for herbs to do their jobs if they are fighting against preservatives, artificial food colorings, added chemicals, rancid fats, pollution, and other junk.